nic-obert/rusty-vm/assembler/assembler TODO.md

 ### Done ✓

+- [x] reimplement pseudo instructions like in-place define data. pseudo instructions could probably be included in the AsmInstructions enums and then evaluated when generating the bytecode
 - [x] put all include paths in quotes to make it easier to parse
 - [x] fix misrepresented float numbers. during tokenization, all numbers are converted to i64. here we need to use a union or an enum to distinguish between u64, i64, and f64
 - [x] eventually, upgrade the assembler to use a parsing tree to allow for more complex expressions (const expressions, for example)